How I Steam My Face at Home (When My Skin Looks Dull and Annoyed)

 Hi, friends!

-Who can benefit from steaming?
-Honestly, anyone dealing with dry, dull, oily, or acne-prone skin can see fantastic results.
-Plus, it’s a bonus remedy for those pesky sinus issues!
-How often should you indulge in this soothing ritual?
-I’d say 1–2 times a week is perfect for reaping the benefits without overdoing it.
-And yes, you can DIY facial steaming!
-All you need is some hot water, a bowl, and a towel, so simple!
+Anyone dealing with dry, dull, oily, or acne-prone skin can see fantastic results from steaming.
+Plus, it’s a bonus remedy for sinus issues!
+I’d say 1–2 times a week is perfect, without overdoing it.
+All you need is some hot water, a bowl, and a towel.

 The best time to steam your face is right after cleansing and before applying any masks or treatments.
 It preps your skin beautifully.
-There's a right way and a wrong way to steam (trust me, I’ve learned this the hard way).
-Let me share my secrets to making facial steaming work for you!
+There's a right way and a wrong way to steam (trust me).

 So… What Is Facial Steaming, Anyway?

 Facial steaming is exactly what it sounds like: letting gentle steam open up your pores, allowing all that gunk, like leftover makeup, pollution, and sweat, to loosen and wash away.
 This beauty practice has been around forever.
-The ancient Greeks were doing it with hot springs, and, spoiler alert, Cleopatra?
-She took it to another level by steaming with a mix of herbs and milk!
+Facial steaming is just hot vapor on your face for 5 to 10 minutes.
+That’s it.
+It softens buildup and temporarily makes skin more receptive.

-Not only does steaming boost blood circulation and prep your skin to effectively absorb your favorite serums and masks, but it also makes extractions much safer and less painful.
-Plus, let's not forget, it just feels incredibly soothing and rejuvenating!
-After a long day or week, what's better than indulging in a little self-care moment?
-So, if you haven't tried facial steaming yet, you totally should!
+Not only does steaming boost blood circulation and prep your skin to absorb your favorite serums and masks more effectively, but it also makes extractions much safer and less painful.
+Plus, after a long day or week, what's better than a little self-care moment?

 Why Your Skin Might Need It